Meet Frenchglen: The Oregon Town That Lives 120 Miles From the Nearest 10,000+ City

 Why this happened

 Frenchglen, Oregon is the state's most isolated inhabited place.
 The tiny ranch settlement — population just 93 — sits in the high desert of Harney County, 120 miles from Winnemucca, Nevada (the nearest 10,000-resident city) and even farther from Bend or Burns to the north.
-Frenchglen is named for early-1900s cattle baron Pete French, whose ranch dominated the region.
+Frenchglen is named for late-1800s cattle baron Pete French, whose ranch dominated the region.

 Oregon's southeast quadrant — Harney, Malheur, Lake counties — covers roughly 25,000 square miles with under 30,000 residents combined.
 The terrain is the western edge of the Great Basin: high alkaline desert, sparse population, single-lane highways with hundred-mile gaps between gas stations.